Bob Baffert has been the face of American horse racing for nearly 30 years.

 More Triple Crown Coverage

-Why is Baffert banned from the Derby?
+Why is Baffert barred from the 2023 Derby?

 Medina Spirit tested positive for betamethasone, an anti-inflammatory medication.
 It’s allowed in Kentucky but must clear a horse’s system at least 14 days before a race.
 It’s considered a Class C drug, with a lesser potential to influence performance, but any level of detection on race day is a violation.